Lesly4/Embeding_vector_API/README.md

 ##  Base URL & Endpoint

-Assuming your FastAPI server is running locally:
+This FastAPI server is running locally at :

 ```
 http://127.0.0.1:8000/